1-corp/ts-crypto-ua/packages/dstu-gost/README.md

 Gost89
 ======

-Gost89 cipher and hash function implementation in JS
+Gost89 cipher and hash function implementations in TypeScript.

 Algos
 -----